Faculty Awards and Funding

 Continuing Professional Development administers the following competitions and awards which support and recognize leadership in professional development, innovation and continuing education.

-- clearly demonstrate anticipated benefit to the applicant's roles in their department / division, and Schulich Medicine & Dentistry;
+• clearly demonstrate anticipated benefit to the applicant's roles in their department/division, and across the Schulich School of Medicine & Dentistry

-- are supported by additional funds from the applicant's department / division or Schulich Medicine & Dentistry;
+• are supported by additional funds from the applicant's department/division or Schulich School of Medicine & Dentistry unit

-- align with the strategic directions of Schulich Medicine & Dentistry.
+• align with the strategic directions of Schulich School of Medicine & Dentistry.

-Submit application components to firstname.lastname@example.org in a single PDF file, subject line: "Mini Fellowship Fall 2020 Application".
+Submit completed applications, with all required components, as a single PDF file to email@example.com with the subject line: "Mini Fellowship Fall 2021 Application".
 Application components required to be included in the submission can be found in the application guidelines.

 The CPD Innovation & Research Grant (CPD IRG) is intended to support scholarly activities and research relevant to the strategic directions of Continuing Professional Development at the Schulich School of Medicine & Dentistry, Western University (CPD Office).